How Much Would It Cost To Fix a Transmission Fluid Leak In My Car?

 3. Damaged Transmission Cooling Lines Leading to Leaks

-- Wear and tear: The rubber or nylon hoses that connect the metal lines to the transmission and radiator can wear out and crack due to heat, pressure due to bends, or age.
-This can also cause fluid leaks.
+- Wear: The rubber or plastic hoses connecting the lines to the transmission and radiator can crack from heat, bending, or old age.
+Then they lose fluid.

 How much cost to fix?